yoanisgil/blog-medium/python+docker/episode-i/README.md

 # Running the Python App for the first time

-Let's start with the basis and get the application running.
+Let's start with the basics and get the application running.
 First we need to clone the application repository and checkout the Git tag we will be using through this article:

     - git clone https://github.com/yoanisgil/easygeoip.git
     - git checkout blog-episode-i